-Fabricate tubes with walls up to 1⁄2 inch thick from the prequalified base metals listed in AWS D1.1 and which feature maximum yield strengths of 70,000 psi.
+Fabricate tubes with walls up to 1⁄2 inch thick from the prequalified base metals listed in AWS D1.
 Fabricate elements greater than 1⁄2 inch thick from steel that conforms to ASTM A 709 and meets the Fracture Critical Impact Test requirements for zone 3.
 The Department will not accept structures that contain or are made with laminated steel elements.